Data room permissions explained hero.

 Get started

 Don't share one link with everyone.
 Generate a unique trackable link per user or per group.
-This is how you get meaningful analytics - you'll know that it was the investor from firm X who spent 45 minutes in your financials, not just that "someone" did.
+This is how you get meaningful analytics, you'll know that it was the visitor from firm X who spent 45 minutes in your financials, not just that "someone" did.

 NDA gating and watermarking